 Skip to main content

-Student life may feel a little different at the moment, but we've been working hard to ensure our students receive the excellent education and fulfilling student experience Kingston University is proud to provide.
+Life may have felt a little different over the last couple of years, but we have been working hard to ensure our students still receive the excellent education and fulfilling student experience we are proud to provide at Kingston University.

-We've put plenty of measures in place to make our campuses as safe as possible.
-These include increased cleaning and a number of hand sanitising stations in our buildings, while we have also installed screens and clear signage across all our sites.
+We are continuing with the plenty of measures put in place to make our campuses as safe as possible.
+These include increased cleaning, improved ventilation and a number of hand sanitising stations located across all our buildings.